FernandoBarrz/python-work-out-exercises/README.md

 # python-work-out-exercises
-This repo is aimed to be the data base of all the exercises that Iam solving form the Python book "WorkOut" at manning.com
+This repo is aimed to be the data base of all the exercises that Iam solving from the Python book "WorkOut" at manning.com

+## Python Workout 50 essential exercises by Reuven M. Lerner